 First of all at that time I switched over to WordPress, and have been using this CMS for any website I build since then.
 If you’re building sites and haven’t used WordPress, you’re really missing out, go check it out immediately!

 Anyway, the first step of my strategy was to take responsibility for my own backups.
-After much research I found a WordPress plugin that fit my needs perfectly: BackupBuddy.
+After much research, I decided to use BlogVault.

 With backups taken care of, I proceeded to take a good look at the websites I needed to host.
 I had a whole range of sites, some of them my own, and others of friends of mine.
 Not all of them had the same requirements, a few would do with basic hosting while others like WP Mayor needed specialized hosting to handle a large number of visitors.